MKDale/MKDale.github.io/_posts/2016-04-04-armor-text.markdown

 ---
 layout: post
-title:  "Basic Use: A Guide"
+title:  "ArmorText"
-date:   2016-01-30 09:11:03
+date:   2016-03-04 09:11:03
 description: Phasellus hendrerit.
 Pellent aliquet nibh nec urna.
 In nis aliquet vel, dapibus id,mattis.
 thumbnail: building1.jpg
-categories: category2
+categories: casestudies

 # Information for the author block
-author: Nina Petropoulos
+author: Mariesa Dale
 ---

 If this is your first time using Jekyll, don't be scared!
 Installing and setting up this particular theme is very, very simple.
 I'll walk you through it.